akka/akka/akka-docs/rst/scala/distributed-data.rst

 durable entry if the data could not be stored for some reason.
 When enabling ``write-behind-interval`` such errors will only be logged and ``UpdateSuccess`` will still be the reply to the ``Update``.

+There is one important caveat when it comes pruning of :ref:`crdt_garbage_scala` for durable data.
+If and old data entry that was never pruned is injected and merged with existing data after that the pruning markers have been removed the value will not be correct.
+The time-to-live of the markers is defined by configuration ``akka.cluster.distributed-data.durable.remove-pruning-marker-after`` and is in the magnitude of days.
+This would be possible if a node with durable data didn't participate in the pruning (e.g. it was shutdown) and later started after this time.
+A node with durable data should not be stopped for longer time than this duration and if it is joining again after this duration its data should first be manually removed (from the lmdb directory).

+.. _crdt_garbage_scala:

 CRDT Garbage
 ------------